eclipse-che/che/docs/_docs/use-che-as-an-ide/ide-build.md

 layout: docs
 permalink: /:categories/build/
 ---
-If your project has a built-in project type, {{ site.product_mini_name_capitalized }} will install a series of type-specific commands that provide utilities for building projects.
-For example, {{ site.product_mini_name_capitalized }} has a built-in `maven` project type that will install the Maven plug-in whenever one or more projects in your workspace are set with the `maven` project type.
+If your project has a built-in project type, {{ site.product_mini_name }} will install a series of type-specific commands that provide utilities for building projects.
+For example, {{ site.product_mini_name }} has a built-in `maven` project type that will install the Maven plug-in whenever one or more projects in your workspace are set with the `maven` project type.

 Plug-in developers can optionally provide typed commands, which will appear in the [Commands]({{base}}/docs/ide/commands/index.html) editor to simplify the creation of commands to perform compiling tasks.
 With Maven, this includes dependencies update, project tree view for external libraries, and maven flag interpolation.